Do you want to learn how to compress the golf ball and finally start hitting crisp irons?

 Make a Descending Blow

 Unlike swinging with your driver, irons should never approach the ball on an ascending arc.
-A good swing thought is to think about covering the golf ball with your chest.
 Most irons require a descending blow, which means the lowest part of the swing arc is reached after you make contact with the golf ball.
 That’s how you create those nice golf divots you see the pro’s hit on Sundays.

 Cock Your Wrists Properly